Sgt. YorkFentress County’s Greatest Son

 Alvin C. York

 America’s most decorated WWI soldier was born, lived, and is buried 9 miles from Jamestown.
-The farm and gristmill are still there.

 Discover His Story →